 Architectural details bring a human scale to buildings and add visual interest.
+This human scale is particularly important at the ground floor level.
 The proportion, style, and rhythm of the building's elements play a significant role in determining the style of the building and contribute to the visual character of the area.

 Variety is recommended depending upon use.
 More decorative detailing could be incorporated into residential and office buildings, while a more industrial look characterized by exposed structural connections is appropriate for institutional buildings.
 The façade treatment and building articulation should reflect the overall architectural style.
 Along streets where redevelopment has occurred, the architectural character of any new buildings should relate to recent development, while also introducing individuality.